Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • "Cefodox";

-The following is a list of antibiotics in alphabetical order for sinusitis for oral administration and as an injection solution:
+Below is a list of antibiotics in alphabetical order for sinusitis for oral administration and in the form of an injection solution:

 • "Amoxiclav";